Smyrna, GA Check Engine Light Diagnostics

 - Computer codes

 - Critical sensor data and status information

 NOTE: Merely “pulling codes” does not generally provide enough information to make an accurate diagnosis of the problem.
-Pulling codes is the initial step in the process by identifying the circuit or system that has illuminated the vehicle’s check engine light.
+Pulling codes is the initial step in the process by identifying the circuit or system that has illuminated the vehicle’s dashboard light.